pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step5.md

 Now that we have tested our provider and published our provider contract, we can deploy the application to production.

 Whilst we don't currently have any consumers to worry about, we want to be prepared for when we do.
-Pactflow has a tool called [`can-i-deploy`](https://docs.pact.io/pact_broker/can_i_deploy) to help us.
+PactFlow has a tool called [`can-i-deploy`](https://docs.pact.io/pact_broker/can_i_deploy) to help us.

 The `can-i-deploy` command is an important part of a CI/CD workflow, adding stage gates to prevent deploying incompatible applications to environments such as production.